Skip to content

 • Tighten acceptance criteria so PRs are more focused

-• Implement risk-based review: low-risk PRs get sampling-based review, freeing capacity for high-risk reviews
+• Implement risk-based review: low-risk PRs get sampling-based review

-Root cause: Verification gates are incomplete.
-Agent-generated code passes CI but introduces subtle issues (performance regressions, edge case mishandling, architectural erosion) that tests don’t cover.
+Verification gates are incomplete.
+Agent-generated code passes CI but introduces subtle issues not covered by tests.

-• Expand evaluation coverage beyond unit tests: include integration tests, performance benchmarks, architecture fitness functions
+• Expand evaluation coverage beyond unit tests (integration tests, performance benchmarks, architecture fitness functions)

 • Track post-release defect rate specifically for agent-generated code

-• Monitor the change failure rate as an early warning signal
+• Monitor change failure rate as an early warning signal

-Root cause: Effective agent interaction patterns are not captured and shared.
-Knowledge stays in individual heads or personal configuration files.
+Effective agent interaction patterns are not captured and shared.
+Knowledge stays in individual heads.

-• Convert individual prompts and techniques into shared task templates
+• Convert individual prompts into shared task templates

 • Maintain team-level rules files (not personal ones)

-• Pair programming sessions where skilled users demonstrate their approach
+• Pair programming sessions where skilled users demonstrate approach

-• Make the Learn phase of the operating loop mandatory: every insight gets codified
+• Make the Learn phase mandatory: every insight gets codified

-Root cause: Governance infrastructure (Layer 5) was not built before scaling.
-Organizations skipped Phase 3 (Standardize) or Phase 4 (Scale) governance requirements.
+Governance infrastructure (Layer 5) was not built before scaling.
+Organizations skipped standardization.

-• Start with minimum viable governance: an agent registry and cost tracking
+• Start with minimum viable governance: agent registry + cost tracking

 • Add access control and audit trails as usage grows

-• Assign an owner for the governance layer (AI Reliability Engineer or Platform Engineer)
+• Assign a governance owner (AI Reliability or Platform Engineer)

 • Review governance completeness quarterly

-Root cause: Agent adoption accelerated delivery without improving problem selection.
-Product definition didn’t keep pace with engineering velocity.
+Agent adoption accelerated delivery without improving problem selection.
 The team is building the wrong things faster.

-• Tie agent task selection to product outcome metrics, not just delivery speed
+• Tie agent task selection to product outcome metrics

-• Measure feature adoption and user satisfaction alongside lead time and deployment frequency
+• Measure feature adoption and user satisfaction alongside delivery speed

-• Apply the same “redesign, don’t automate” principle to product discovery, not just delivery
+• Apply "redesign, don't automate" to product discovery, not just delivery